aabccd021/tiny-cookie-session/README.md

 The `sessionExpiresIn` value controls how long a session can remain active without user interaction, often referred to as "log out after X minutes of inactivity."
-Your choice for session expiration time should balance security and user experience.

-Set to 7 days by default.

 For example, with `sessionExpiresIn: 30 * 60 * 1000` (30 minutes),
 a user can remain logged in indefinitely by making requests at least every 29 minutes.

-When the user makes a request before the session expires, the session's expiration time will be extended both in the database's `exp` column and in the cookie's `Expires` attribute.

 ### Token Expiration Time

 The `tokenExpiresIn` value controls how frequently tokens are rotated when sessions are active.
 When a token expires but the session is still valid, the system generates a new token.

-Set to 2 minutes by default.

 The longer you set `tokenExpiresIn`, the longer an attacker can use a stolen token before session forking is detected.

-So you should set this to a value as short as possible, but still longer than the longest HTTP request time your users might experience.
+You should set this to a value as short as possible, but still longer than the longest HTTP request time your users might experience.

-For example, if your app might need to upload a large file in a single request, and that upload could take up to 3 minutes on a slow connection, you should set `tokenExpiresIn` to 3 minutes.
+For example, if your app might take up to 3 minutes (in a single request) for uploading large files, you should set `tokenExpiresIn` to 3 minutes.
 The only reason we don't rotate the token on every request is to handle a race condition where the user makes two requests at the same time.